Community College Partnership

 The need nationally for more nurses with baccalaureate degrees in nursing has been spurred in large part by health care industry research, which shows patient outcomes are significantly improved when the person is cared for by a nurse with a BSN.

-As of January 2021, 314 students have enrolled in the program, with an average retention rate of 80% and an average pass rate of 82%.
+As of October 2023, 476 students have enrolled in this program, with an average retention rate of 77% and an average pass rate of 87%.

 Watch a video in which partnership program students share their experiences: